-Did you know that your moustache hair has a growth pattern just like the hair on your head?
+Did you know that your moustache hair has a growth pattern just like the hair on your head and therefore you need to train your moustache?
 This pattern is genetic, and it may not always present you with the ideal styling options you’re looking for initially, but thankfully there are techniques you can use to get your ‘stache to behave.
-You'll need to train those moustache hairs if you plan on wearing a handlebar moustache and to keep the hair out of your mouth (making eating and kissing a much easier task!)
+You'll need to train your moustache hairs if you plan on wearing a handlebar moustache and to keep the hair out of your mouth (making eating and kissing a much easier task!)
 Without training, your moustache thinks it’s business as usual and will continue to grow in its preferred pattern.

 The two main methods I recommend are combing with a quality moustache comb and using moustache wax.

 Combing daily with a moustache comb (I prefer the Kent 81 T) helps train your moustache hair to grow and lay in a new pattern, especially if you are growing out your moustache for the first time.
 You can do this daily or even several times a day.
 When considering which moustache comb to use look for something that has smooth rounded teeth that do not snag or pull out your moustache hairs.
 If you find the comb you're using or the amount of times you are combing daily is leading to a significant loss of moustache hair please stop and find a better comb and adjust your combing regime.